Ireland–Poland relations: Agreements

 Throughout the years, both nations have signed several bilateral agreements such as an Agreement on the development of economic, industrial, scientific and technological cooperation (1977); Agreement for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income (1995) and an Accession Treaty (2003).

 Transport

 There are direct flights between Ireland and Poland with Ryanair.
 There are over 60 flights per week between both nations.

 Diaspora

 Ireland is home to a Polish community totaling approximately 100,000 people.
 The Polish language is the most spoken foreign language in Ireland.

 Trade

 In 2018, trade between Ireland and Poland totaled US$2.7 billion.
 Irish exports to Poland include: prepared food, dairy products, beef and drinks (mainly alcohol such as Irish whiskey).
 Polish exports to Ireland include: ale of grain, poultry meat and beef, cakes, meat products, furs, computers, furniture, vans, juices, dairy products, confectionery and glassware.
 More than fifty Irish companies have factories or development facilities in Poland in sectors such as ICT, print and packaging, construction and client services.
 Poland is Ireland's 12th-largest exports market.

+International organizations

+Ireland joined the EU in 1973.
+Poland joined the EU in 2004.
+While Poland became a member of NATO in 1999, Ireland has never been a member of NATO.